 To me, these are the basics of fashion: cut, creative thought, manipulation of material, with an understanding of the body, of the character that can be given to clothing, and the wider societal situations that fashion can address.
 Notice something?
 None of these involve luxury.

 When we talk about the fashion that defines the times, we are not talking about luxury.
-It is the miniskirts of the 60s, flares of the 70s, and plaid shirts of the early 90s.
+It is the miniskirts of the 60s, flares of the 70s, plaid shirts of the early 90s.
 The word "fashion" has a wider meaning about how society as a whole dresses in certain eras, and not just the wardrobes of those who can afford luxury clothing.

 Fashion and luxury are clearly separate entities cohabiting the same space.
 Wouldn't it be great to try and give them both a bit of room?
 There are so many luxury brands wasting so much time and energy pretending they're part of fashion.
 If your youngest customers are in their mid 50s, why think there's any relevance holding a fashion show with models in their late teens?
 If the hero product of your brand is a traditional design that never changes, why introduce seasonal collections that demand relentless and pointless reinvention?
 The best luxury brand should be able to have nothing to do with fashion.

 Remove the constraints of luxury from fashion, and creativity can flourish.
-I'm so excited by the current crop of final year BA students at the University of Westminster, whose work I saw halfway through the fall term.
+I'm so excited by the current crop of final year BA students at the University of Westminster, whose work I saw halfway through the autumn term.
 It was the first time I can remember a year that has such disinterest in luxury.
-Their work is diverse: variously personal, radical, humble, questioning, technical, daft, spiritual, and queer.
+Their work is diverse: variously personal, radical, humble, questioning, technical, daft, spiritual, queer.
 Luxury isn't even an issue: what matters is fashion.

-These are young adults — early 20s.
+These are young adults, early 20s.
 Many have had to launch crowd-funding appeals to pay for their graduate collections.
 They are creating against adversity.
 When they graduate, wouldn't it be great if there were opportunities in fashion open to them, without them feeling they have to get on a luxury treadmill?

 It's the perfect time for the creativity of fashion to break free.
 Online retail and social media are giving opportunities for releasing collections on a designer's own terms and timescales.
 Fashion designers should be nimble, and able to work on their own terms.

 Why do young designers feel they need to start a label that will last beyond their lifetime?
 Look at music: it's natural for bands to break up after a few years.
-Why get bogged down in long-term business structures if your instinct is to do something incredible, then change?
+Why get bogged down in long-term business structures, if your instinct is to do something incredible, then change?
 It doesn't have to lose money.
-On the contrary — if it's understood to be short term, it can be turned to the designer's advantage.
+On the contrary - if it's understood to be short term, it can be turned to the designer's advantage.

 Why create complete collections, full of total looks that a customer can allegedly wear from morning till night?
 Leave that to the spreadsheets of luxury brands.
 I'd love a creative environment where young designers felt able to make what they wanted, rather than what was expected of them.
-Luxury brands always have to fulfill the same product categories in each collection: coats, sweaters, shoes, bags, and whatever.
+Luxury brands always have to fulfil the same product categories in each collection: coats, sweaters, shoes, bags, whatever.
 Who said the same should apply for fashion?

-Of course I'm in favor of greater creativity and more fashion in luxury too.
+Of course, I'm in favour of greater creativity and more fashion in luxury too.
 It's a big thrill that 90% of Gucci's fashion-heavy catwalk show is produced for its stores.
 Alessandro Michele's take on Gucci is a great example of fashion and luxury merging almost to the point of invisibility.
 But for the good of creativity, especially the creativity of the young, fashion and luxury need to be understood for what they are.
 They must be seen as separate.

 Text Charlie Porter